 Unfortunately, but it's the truth.

-Myth 8: I'll start eating oatmeal
+Myth 8: I will start eating oatmeal

 But it still has energy value and is still a source of carbohydrates.

-Still, you prefer 100x oatmeal than sugary cereals.
+Still, 100x prefer oatmeal to sugary cereal.

 You can combine oats and if it really costs you a lot to eat oats, it's a matter of combining the right amounts.